 Snyk MCP experimental

-MCP can support AI systems with the context needed to generate accurate and relevant responses for use cases where the AI systems do not have the context, by integrating the AI systems with tools and platforms that have specific additional capabilities, in this case, Snyk security.
+MCP can support AI systems with the context needed to generate accurate and relevant responses for use cases where the AI systems do not have the context, by integrating the AI systems with tools and platforms that have specific capabilities.
+You can integrate Snyk MCP into certain AI-enabled security tools to provide Snyk security context.

 Snyk MCP server

-To bridge the gap between security scanning and emerging AI-assisted workflows, Snyk is introducing an MCP server as part of the Snyk CLI.
-This will allow MCP-enabled tools and contexts to integrate Snyk security scanning capabilities directly.
+Snyk is introducing an MCP server as part of the Snyk CLI.
+This will allow MCP-enabled security tools to integrate Snyk security scanning capabilities directly, thus bridging the gap between security scanning and emerging AI-assisted workflows.

 In environments or applications that use MCP, you can use the snyk mcp